Nine reasons to do a placement year in logistics and supply chain

 Interview advice for placements in logistics and supply chain

-Why not apply for a placement year in logistics or supply chain?
-It is also a good way to practise the application process, ready for when you apply for graduate positions.
+Whether you get it or not, applying for a placement placement year in logistics or supply chain is also a good way to practise the application process, ready for when you apply for graduate positions.